The dark hungered and the smoke cloud thundered,

 Strange awe at the form of the black ashen foot-step.

-Seeing the disaster that had freed it from its prison.
+Seeing that failure had freed it from its prison.

 There is no mistake, I will take my love away.